sharoncy/MyScripts/README.md

 Various Python scripts for generating images for the QC project

 The overlay.py script generates circles in a grid pattern on top of a base image, with the circle fill colour representing anchoring accuracy (green = 0 = correctly anchored; yellow = 2 = unknown; red = 1 = incorrectly anchored).

+The addNumbers.py script generates numbers in a grid pattern on top of a base image.
+The numbers are pulled from a csv file and correspond to the ID number of each grid point.

+The .cmd files are used to run the scripts above.